FAQ for Fall School Age Child Care

 Child Care Centers

-This situation is evolving and open centers may change from week to week.
-The list of centers that will be open the week of March 24-27th are below.
-Hours for all of our centers will be 7:30 a.m. to 5:30 p.m.
+The list of centers that will be open for fall school age child care are below.
+Hours for all of our centers will be 6:30 a.m. to 6:00 p.m. during this time.

 Evergreen School District